aces/.github/profile/README.md

 * This is the ACElab, the laboratory of Dr Alan C. Evans, at McGill University.

-* Ceci est l'organisation pour le laboratoire de Alan C. Evans, à l'Université McGill.
+* Ceci est l'organisation pour le laboratoire du Dr Alan C. Evans, à l'Université McGill.

 ### About / À propos